Neurocriminology: Neurophysiological studies

 Damage by tumors.
 There is also a number of famous U.S. criminal cases showing that damage of the brain by tumors can result in the same transformation as the damage by foreign objects.

 Charles Whitman, for instance, was a young man who studied architectural engineering at the University of Texas.
 Whitman had no history of violence or crime.
 As a child, he scored 138 on the Stanford-Binet IQ test, placing in the 99th percentile.
 He was an Eagle Scout, volunteered as a scoutmaster, and served in Marine Corps.
 In 1966 Whitman unexpectedly killed his mother as well as wife, ascended the belltower of the University of Texas, Austin, and fired a rifle at students below.
 He killed 15 people and wounding 31 more before police officers shot him.
 Whitman in his final note complained of inability to control his thoughts and requested an autopsy, which revealed a brain tumor in the hypothalamus region of his brain, a growth that, some hypothesized, put pressure on his amygdala.

 Another example would be Michael Oft.
 Oft was a teacher in Virginia who had no prior psychiatric nor deviant behavior history.
 At the age of forty, his behavior suddenly changed.
 He began to frequent massage parlors, collect child pornography, abuse his step-daughter, and was soon found guilty of child molestation.
 Mr. Oft opted for a treatment program for pedophiles, but still couldn't resist soliciting sexual favors from staff and other clients at the rehabilitation center.
 A neurologist advised a brain scan, which showed a tumor growing at the base of his orbitofrontal cortex, compressing the right prefrontal region of his brain.
 After the tumor was removed, Mr. Oft's emotion, behavior and sexual activity returned to normal.
 But after several months of normal behavior Mr. Oft again began to collect child pornography.
 Neurologists rescanned his brain and found that the tumor had grown back.
-After the second surgery removing the tumor, his behavior have been totally appropriate.
+After the second surgery removing the tumor, his behavior has been totally appropriate.